2 Days in Dingle

 4 – Beware of other road user, walkers, cyclists and farm machinery like tractors

-5 – Use lay by to pull in let other vehicles pass
+5 – Use the lay by areas to pull in let other vehicles pass

 6 – Beware of all farm animals, goats, cows and sheep on the road

 This quaint Irish pub is located on the route on your left-hand side, it has been visited by plenty of famous people down through the years!
 Paudie O Shea’s pub is located in one of Ireland Gaeltacht areas, this means that the Irish (Gaelic ) language is spoken and used by local businesses in the area.